South Korea's Political Crisis: What Could Happen Next?

-Seoul: South Korean investigators attempted to arrest impeached President Yoon Suk Yeol at his residence Friday over a failed martial law bid but were blocked by his security forces.
+SEOUL - South Korean investigators attempted to arrest impeached President Yoon Suk Yeol at his residence Friday over a failed martial law bid but was blocked by his security forces.

-They stood down just days before the arrest warrant expires on Monday.
+They stood down just days before the warrant's deadline expires on Monday.

 Another arrest